ivy-llc/ivy/docs/partial_source/contributing/7_containers.rst

 Under the hood, `ivy.Container.multi_map_in_static_method`_ enables us to pass in arbitrary combinations of containers and non-containers, and perform the correct mapping across the leaves.
 Internally, :code:`ivy.Container.multi_map_in_static_method` calls `ivy.Container.multi_map`_.
+In cases where there are no containers passed, `ivy.Container.multi_map_in_static_method`_ will simply call the function once on the arguments provided.

-A few examples are `ivy.Container.static_add`_, `ivy.Container.static_tan`_ and `ivy.Container.static_roll`_
+A few examples are `ivy.Container.static_add`_, `ivy.Container.static_tan`_ and `ivy.Container.static_roll`_.

+As with :code:`ivy.Array`,
+given the simple set of rules which underpin how these static methods should all be implemented, if a source-code implementation is not found, then this `static method is added`_ programmatically.
+This serves as a helpful backup in cases where some static methods are accidentally missed out.

+The benefit of the source code implementations is that this makes the code much more readable, without important methods being entirely absent.
+It also enables other helpful perks, such as auto-completions in the IDE etc.

 API Instance Methods
 --------------------

 The *API* instance methods serve a similar purpose to the instance methods of the :code:`ivy.Array` class.
-They enable functions in Ivy's functional API to be called as instance methods.
+They enable functions in Ivy's functional API to be called as instance methods on the :code:`ivy.Container` class.
 The difference is that with the :code:`ivy.Container`, the API function is applied recursively to all the leaves of the container.

-Under the hood, either `ivy.Container.map`_ or `ivy.Container.multi_map`_ is used.
+Under the hood, every *instance* method calls the corresponding *static* method.
-For example, X makes use of the former, while Y makes use of the latter.
+For example, `ivy.Container.add`_ calls :code:`ivy.Container.static_add`,
+`ivy.Container.tan`_ calls :code:`ivy.Container.static_tan`,
+and `ivy.Container.roll`_ calls :code:`ivy.Container.static_roll`.

-As is the case for :code:`ivy.Array`, [inheritance explanation].
+As is the case for :code:`ivy.Array`, the organization of these instance methods follows the same organizational structure as the files in the functional API.
+The :code:`ivy.Container` class `inherits`_ from many category-specific array classes, such as `ContainerWithElementwise`_, each of which implement the category-specific instance methods.

+Again, as with :code:`ivy.Array`, given the simple set of rules which underpin how these instance methods should all be implemented, if a source-code implementation is not found, then this `instance method is added`_ programmatically.
+Again, this serves as a helpful backup in cases where some static methods are accidentally missed out.

+Again, the benefit of the source code implementations is that this makes the code much more readable, without important methods being entirely absent.
+It also enables other helpful perks, such as auto-completions in the IDE etc.

 API Special Methods
 --------------------